oleksiimatsui/Agems/README.md

 Canvas - Shared dashboard / space (c18), perhaps С11 (SignalR)
 Project is published on Azure: https://agems20220911221851.azurewebsites.net/ (C2)

 For 24.09.2022:
-Canvas issues fixed
+Now painting is loading when you connect and the simultaneous painting bug is fixed
-You can publish your paintings to telegram channel by Agems bot (B2) AND FINALLY the project is automatically deployed on Azure by githab actions (C3)
+You can publish your paintings to telegram channel by Agems bot (B2)
+AND FINALLY the project is automatically deployed on Azure by githab actions (C3)